 In general, the term diffractive optics refers to those optical elements that utilize some fundamental structure periodicity along with the wave nature of light in order to change the direction of propagation of the light in a controlled way.
 There are different classes of diffractive optics, each with its own set of applications: classical ruled diffraction gratings, holographic optical elements, computer-generated holograms, binary optics, surface relief kinoforms.
 Although the details of the operation of these elements differ from type to type, the fundamentals of their operation contain many similarities.
-In this chapter, we will explore some of the basic principles of diffractive optics, namely the advanced manufacturing techniques (precision diamond machining, binary optics, laser writing systems) that allow for the production of very general diffractive optical surfaces.
+In this chapter, we will explore some of the basic principles of diffractive optics, with an emphasis on those areas related to the recent revival of interest in diffractive optics, namely the advanced manufacturing techniques (precision diamond machining, binary optics, laser writing systems) that allow for the production of very general diffractive optical surfaces.